-Red Bull's Air Race space is going live the week of January 5 - 9, 2009.
-Red Bull's Air Race is on an island where you can explore this tropical island and take part in different Red Bull events.
-One of the first events players will be allowed inside the cockpit of a Red Bull Air Race plane & compete against other flyers on the Red Bull Air Race course.
-This is just the start of updates for Red Bull Island with more to come in the next few months.
+Red Bull's Air Race space went live the week of January 5 - 9, 2009.
+Red Bull's Air Race was on an island where you could explore a tropical island and take part in different Red Bull events.
+One of the first events allowed players to be inside the cockpit of a Red Bull Air Race plane & compete against other flyers on the Red Bull Air Race course.

 EA's Sports Complex

 SCE head honcho Kaz Hirai announced EA's support for PS Home.
-EA Sports Complex is part of Electronic Arts' initial plans to have exclusive new EA Sports multiplayer games & allow others to hang with fellow sports fans.
-EA plans to launch its first Home presence this April 9, 2009.
+EA Sports Complex was part of Electronic Arts' initial plans to have exclusive new EA Sports multiplayer games & allow others to hang with fellow sports fans.
+EA planned to launch its first Home presence on April 9, 2009.

-Sony is throwing what they call an in-world celebrity poker tournament starting April 9,20009 at 8PM EST(no real celebrities though).
+Sony threw what they called an in-world celebrity poker tournament starting April 9, 2009 at 8PM EST, although no actual celebrities were featured.

 Resident Evil 5 Space

-The Resident Evil 5 space was released March 13, 2009.This space has the ability to launch Resident Evil 5.
+The Resident Evil 5 space was released March 13, 2009.This space had the ability to launch Resident Evil 5.

 How to do it: Go into PS Home Resident Evil space, press Start > Game Launching > Set Up New Game > Resident Evil 5.

-It will now have a new souvenir shop and a minigame, along with other goodies.
+It had a new souvenir shop and a minigame, along with other goodies.

-These spaces will feature thematic decors and game specific functionality.
+These spaces featured thematic decors and game specific functionality.